How Canada’s Mexican Embassy is implicated in the 2009 murder of Mariano Abarca

 Testimony of José Luis, Mariano’s son

-Excerpt from the testimony of José Luis Abarca.
-Read the extended version here.
+The following is an excerpt from the testimony of José Luis Abarca.
+An extended version is available here.

 My father, Mariano Abarca, had four children and ran a restaurant in Chicomuselo.
 He also played a role as an important leader of the community, especially when a barite mine owned by a Canadian mining company began to cause social and environmental harm in the community.
 The Canadian mining company, Blackfire, operated in our municipality from 2007 until the end of 2009.